 - How do you like to start your mornings?
 (Because you know morning routines are all the rage.)

-Now, even a killer opener doesn’t guarantee a perfect conversation, so if you feel like getting answers from them is a bit like pulling teeth — or notice that they’re not reciprocating — do yourself a solid and give yourself permission to excuse yourself.
+Now, even a fantastic opener doesn’t guarantee a perfect conversation, so if you feel like getting answers from them is a bit like pulling teeth — or notice that they’re not reciprocating — do yourself a solid and give yourself permission to excuse yourself.
 Making new friends is fantastic, of course, but it’s not your responsibility to engage everyone you meet in a substantial discussion, especially if they just don’t seem interested.

 What’s your favorite conversation starter?
 And what tips would you offer for keeping a conversation going?
 I find that, once I learn a bit about someone, asking about their kids or pets can really help them get comfortable (so long as, when they learn that I’m child-free, they don’t go down this rabbit hole). —Kristen